What Is Preference Optimization Doing, and Why?: Concepts: Learning Behaviors and Optimization Dynamics

 \subsection{Summary So Far}

-Let us briefly recap the discussion up to this point.
-We aim to identify whether the optimization dynamic of a particular PO method align with supervised or reinforcement learning, signified by the stability during its learning in achieving the final responses.
-This goal can be achieved by monitoring the gradient dot products between the learning objective and the expected negative log-likelihood over the final responses, formulated as in Eq.~\eqref{eq:g-cond}.
-The exact PO behavior—either following supervised or reinforcement learning—can then be identified based on the following. \begin{itemize}[leftmargin=*,itemsep=0em,parsep=0.1em,topsep=0.1em]
+To recap, we aim to identify whether the optimization dynamics of a given PO method align more with supervised or reinforcement learning, reflected by the stability of its learning toward the final responses, thereby serving as an endpoint diagnostic rather than a performance measure.
+This goal can be achieved by monitoring the gradient dot products between the learning objective and the expected negative log-likelihood over the final responses, formulated in Eq.~\eqref{eq:g-cond}.
+The resulting PO behavior can then be characterized relative to these two reference paradigms: \begin{itemize}[leftmargin=1em,itemsep=0em,parsep=0.1em,topsep=0.1em]

-\item \emph{Supervised learning} produces consistently positive values of $\mathcal{G}$ during training, indicating stable learning targets that align with the directions of the final responses.
+\item \textbf{We regard the dynamics as supervised-like when $\mathcal{G}$ remains positive}, suggesting stable targets during training that align well with the directions of the final responses.

-\item \emph{reinforcement learning} yields near-zero, negative, or fluctuating $\mathcal{G}$, reflecting exploratory behaviors that pursue changing targets that may fail to benefit the final responses.
+\item \textbf{We regard the dynamics as reinforcement-like for near-zero, negative, or fluctuating $\mathcal{G}$}, suggesting exploratory behavior toward changing targets that may not benefit the final responses.

 \end{itemize}